Privacy Notice of the Saxo Bank Group

 - Business analysis and development of products and services;

-- Activities relating to information security and building security, including use of recordings;
+- Activities relating to information security and building security, including use of recording;

-- Managing the risk and optimizing the efficiency of our group operations;
+- Managing the risk and optimising the efficiency of our group operations;

-- Recording of telephone communication and monitoring of electronic communications for business and compliance purposes, including to document verbal agreements;
+- Recording of telephone lines and monitoring of electronic communications for business and compliance purposes;

 - Prevention and detection of financial crime;